India's First Hydrogen-Powered Train Trial Successful in Haryana

 - Water Vapor

-Explanation: Hydrogen fuel cells combine hydrogen and oxygen to produce electricity, with water vapor being the only byproduct.
+Explanation: Hydrogen fuel cells generate electricity through an electrochemical reaction between hydrogen and oxygen, with water vapor being the only byproduct.
+This makes them a zero-emission technology at the point of use.

 For Railway exams, make flashcards for every major ISRO launch — name, payload, purpose, date.
 These repeat frequently.